Our Mo'olelo

 Many Molokai 'ohana and organizations still have these layers today.

-'Ohana: Family Structure
+'Ohana: Generational Family Structure

 -